rkdarst/scicomp/tut/scip2015/profiling.rst

    are, improve those parts, and see how the profile changes.

 #.
 There is a Python code for calculating :math:`\pi` using a simple
-   Monte Carlo method at ``scip/profile/pi.py``.
-Change to that directory.
+   Monte Carlo method at ``/triton/scip/profile/pi.py``.
+Copy this to your working directory.
 This code takes one command line argument, the number of iterations.
 Run the code in the console, just using the ``time`` command line utility to see how long it takes.